Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 [![USES GIT](https://img.shields.io/badge/Uses-GIT-RED.svg)](https://github.com/)
 [![Swfit](https://img.shields.io/badge/Language-Swift-FF8C00.svg)](https://swift.org)

 ## IMPORTANT NOTES
-NOTE: IF YOU WANT TO HELP CONTACT ME @ larsoncarter@blazermail.net
+NOTE: IF YOU WANT TO HELP OR NEED HELP?
+CONTACT ME @ larsoncarter@blazermail.net
 NOTE: SPEED IS GOING TO BECOME OUR KEY!
-NOTE: YOU WILL HAVE TO EXECUTE THEM YOURSELF!
+NOTE: YOU WILL HAVE TO EXECUTE THE PROGRAM YOURSELF!
-NOTE: I DO NOT RECCOMEND USING IF YOU DO NOT KNOW WHAT YOU ARE DOING!
+NOTE: I DO-NOT RECCOMEND USING, IF YOU DO NOT KNOW WHAT YOU ARE DOING!
-NOTE: I DO NOT PROVIDE SUDO SUPPORT OR ROOT SUPPORT!
+NOTE: I DO-NOT PROVIDE SUDO SUPPORT OR ROOT SUPPORT!

 ## Usage NOTES.